Answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 A. As long as your phone is unblocked with roaming capabilities, you should be able to get a signal.
-Because roaming charges are usually fairly high, you may want to use our complimentary cell phone with unlimited calls to other local Barefoot Cay numbers, and pay-as-you-go minutes, which are just 26 cents a minute, for calls to North America or most other local numbers.
+Because roaming charges are usually fairly high, you may want to use our complimentary cell phone with unlimited calls to other local Barefoot Cay numbers, and pay-as-you-go minutes, which are about 26 cents a minute, for calls to North America or most other local numbers.

 Q. How can I call home?

 A. Cell phones are provided in every accommodation for use during your stay.
 The phone has a unlimited complimentary minutes to local Barefoot cay numbers, so you can that you can call us for room service, housekeeping, or to book services in the dive center and spa.
 Pay-as-you-go minutes can purchased for local calls outside the resort or for calls to the United States and Canada.
 You are also welcome to provide the cell phone number to friends and family who may wish to contact you during your stay.

 Q. Does the cay have internet service?

 A. Yes, there’s wireless internet service all over the cay, including the marina.
 You’ll also find a hardwired connection and wireless router at the desk in each accommodation, plus a computer available for guest use in the cay office.
 If you do not have a web-accessible e-mail address, your family can e-mail you at Info@BarefootCay.com and we will print it out and deliver it to you.

 Roatan offers a favorable tropical climate all year round, where the temperature is generally in the mid-80’s.
 On the south shore of Roatan, our location benefits from the prevailing easterly trade winds.